Skip to content

 Hands dirty and spirits high, they planted spá̓nanexw (blue camas) bulbs—a small but powerful act of care for the land.

-The ceremony began with 17-year-old Kaltee Baker, from the village of St’a7mes, singing a traditional Skwxwú7mesh song.
+The event began with 17-year-old Kaltee Baker, from the village of St’a7mes, singing a traditional Skwxwú7mesh song.
 Her voice echoed through Classroom 8, where students sat in a circle in Linda Peterson’s room before heading outside to plant.

 “It’s a gift,” said Peterson, who took on the project of planting 81 blue camas bulbs in an open field at the school.